open-horizon-services/web-helloworld-python/README.md

 ## Prerequisites

+NOTE: If you plan to build a new image, a DockerHub login is required and export DOCKER_HUB_ID=[your DockerHub ID] before running installation and Makefile targets.

+NOTE: Export the "ARCH" environment variable to set a non-default value for the build process.

 To ensure the successful installation and operation of the Open Horizon service, the following prerequisites must be met:

 **Open Horizon Management Hub:** To publish this service and register your edge node, you must either [install the Open Horizon Management Hub](https://open-horizon.github.io/quick-start) or have access to an existing hub.
 You may also choose a downstream commercial distribution like IBM's Edge Application Manager.
 If you'd like to use the Open Horizon community hub, you may [apply for a temporary account](https://wiki.lfedge.org/display/LE/Open+Horizon+Management+Hub+Developer+Instance) at the Open Horizon community hub, where credentials will be provided.